Business

 Keep your business in the family: have a succession plan

-With a merger, two separate businesses combine into one, increasing the value of your business as a result.
-That is why many business owners tend to prefer this option.
-Unfortunately, this is not always the best option if you want to sever ties with your business.
 On the other hand, acquisitions can be trickier.
-For example, if you are already running your business with a target or potential acquirer in mind, you risk creating a product or service designed specifically for that potential acquirer.
+For example, if you are already running your business with a target or potential acquirer in mind, you risk designing a product or service specifically for that acquirer.
 That means you will be shooting yourself in the foot if your preferred acquirer is no longer interested in acquiring your business, as you may find it very difficult to find an alternative.

 Show More